Arunprakash-A/self_references/README.md

         - Though both works (semantic error), they are totally two different things!
         - The pre-processing pipeline is completely different
         - Order does matter!
+ 5. ERROR TYPE: SEMANTIC,
+     - Be aware that " Gradescaler" from PyTorch is required only when you use "float16" not when using "bfloat16" as "bfloat16" has enough dynamic range!
 ## Careful Setup Instructions
 1. After setting up the conda environment and activating it
     - Check the `which python` and ensure it is pointing to the current environment